All Episodes

 Some of us have been at this a long time, you know, and that's why I said all the stories are different and all the same.

-Ten years ago I published a book called America Alone, The End of the World As We Know It.
+Ten years ago, I published a book called America Alone: The End of the World as We Know It.

-Gonna party all night.
+Going to party all night.

 And he was stabbed in the small hours of the morning by a Muslim as he was partying.

-And they went to the guy's neighborhood, he was called Azadin Burkhan, they went to his neighborhood in Paris, and the and the Muslims are all up front about it.
+They went to his neighborhood in Paris, and the Muslims are all upfront about it.

 We're all homophobic here because it's not natural.